gpuwangge/SystemCforMSVC/README.md

 SystemC is a language built in standard C++ to model Hardware.
 https://systemc.org/overview/systemc/#systemc
-# What is SystemC Lab
+# What is SystemC for MSVC
-SystemC Lab is sandbox with SystemC/TLM example code based on:
+SystemC for MSVC is sandbox with SystemC/TLM example code based on:
 https://www.accellera.org/downloads/standards/systemc
 ## Build
 Open SystemC_examples.sln or tlm_examples.sln in build-msvc/ with Visual Studio(2019 or later) and build